Estimating Shape Parameters of Piecewise Linear-Quadratic Problems: Optimization Methods for Joint PLQ and Shape Parameter Estimation.

-Here $\delta_{\mathcal{D}}$ is the indicator function for the set $\mathcal{D}$, ensuring $\theta \in \mathcal{D}$, and $g$ is any `prox-friendly' regularizer for $x$.
 The PALM algorithm is detailed in Algorithm~\ref{alg:PALM}.
 The steps $c_k$ and $d_k$ are obtained from Lipschitz constants of the (partial) gradients of $H$.
+The PAM algorithm is given in Algorithm~\ref{alg:PAM}, with the same step sizes to facilitate an easier comparison.

+PAM essentially requires the ability to partially minimize a quadratically regularized problem $H$ with respect to both $x$ and $\theta$.
+In many cases, one of these variables may be easier to solve for than the other; in Example~\ref{sec:QHexample}, $\theta$ has dimension $2$.
+Variable projection algorithms~\cite{aravkin2012estimating,aravkin2017efficient} exploit the ability to fully minimize in one variable while applying an iterative approach in the other.
+Algorithm~\ref{alg:VP} shows an example where we have chosen to optimize out $\theta$ for every iteration in $x.$

-The prox operator of $\log[n_c(\theta)]$ is not available in closed form for any examples of interest.
-However, the prox operator can be efficiently computed using the results of Theorem~\ref{th:smoothness}:
+{\bf Detail:} The prox operator of $\log[n_c(\theta)]$ is not available in closed form for any examples of interest.
+Instead, it can be efficiently computed using the results of Theorem~\ref{th:smoothness}:

-In all examples of interest, $\theta$ is low dimensional; so we compute~\eqref{eq:prox_compute} using Newton's method or an interior point method (when $\mathcal{D}$ must be accounted for).
+In all examples of interest, $\theta$ is low dimensional; and we compute~\eqref{eq:prox_compute} using Newton's method or an interior point method.
 This requires $\nabla \log[n_c(\theta)]$ and $\nabla^2 \log[n_c(\theta)]$, which are calculated numerically using formulas~\eqref{eq:nc_form}.

-The PALM algorithm is well suited to large-scale shape inference problems with smooth coupling of $x$ and $\theta$ in $\rho$.
+The PALM algorithm works well for large-scale shape inference problems with smooth $\rho$.
 We use it for the self-tuning RPCA experiments in Section~\ref{sec:real}.